Apple Mac Data Recovery Services

 Proprietary Apple SSD Recovery

-Apple has also introduced Solid State Disks (SSDs) into many of their computers.
+Most modern Apple laptops (MacBook and Air) have a Solid State Disk (SSD) as the primary method of storage.
 In the Apple MacBook Pro / Air range these use a proprietary sized SATA connector, so even when the device is working fully most IT support companies do not have the equipment to interface with it correctly.
-More modern MacBook Pro / Air computers use a PCI Express (PCIE) based SSD.
+More recent MacBook Pro / Air computers use a PCI Express (PCIe) based SSD.
 These SSDs fail in the same manner as other SSDs including NAND chip degradation and processor chip failure.

 If you have any sort of data loss or hardware malfunction please contact CDR on 0161 408 4857.